sharkusmanch/playnite-apollo-sync/README.md

 - **Apps.json path** - Path to your Apollo/Sunshine configuration file

 #### Filters Tab
+- **Use Playnite Filter Presets** - Select saved presets; a game is exported if it matches any selected preset (OR logic)
 - **Platform selection** - Choose which gaming platforms to include
 - **Label requirements** - Require specific labels for export
 - **Completion status** - Filter by game completion status
 - **Bulk selection tools** - Select All/Clear All buttons for easy management

+### 🔐 Permissions for apps.json
+If your `apps.json` lives under `C:\Program Files\...`, Windows may block write access for standard users.

+- What the extension does:
+    - On save, it retries briefly on transient IO errors.
+    - If access is denied, it will prompt you to elevate and will attempt to grant Modify permission to the Users group for that file, then retry the save.

+- Manual options if you prefer not to elevate in-app:
+    - Point the extension to a user-writable path for `apps.json`.
+    - Run Playnite as Administrator (not generally recommended).
+    - Adjust permissions yourself via File Properties → Security (grant Modify to Users) or an equivalent admin command.
+    - After changing permissions, re-run the sync.

 ## 🎮 Usage

+### How exports are selected
+- ApolloSync leverages your existing Playnite filter presets to decide which games are exported.
+- If you select multiple presets, a game is exported when it matches any of them (OR logic).
+- Pinned games won’t be auto-removed even if they stop matching your presets.

 ### Automatic Operations
 Once configured, ApolloSync works automatically: